mskyttner/mirroreum/README.md

 make start-ide
 ```

-This will download about \~ 4 GB of data, representing the
+This will download and start a container, representing an instance of
-`mskyttner/mirroreum` Docker Image.
+the `mskyttner/mirroreum` Docker Image.

 The `make start-ide` will run the statements in the Makefile that starts
 the web-based RStudio Web Open Source Edition.

-Use credentials for user/login: `rstudio/sbdi` when logging in.
+Use credentials for user/login: `rstudio/mirroreum` when logging in.

 Strictly speaking the `make` and `git` tools are not needed to launch
 the container, but the Makefile contains a target called “`start-ide`”